drand/drand/cmd/relay-gossip/README.md

 #### With Known Chain Hash

-You do not need to know the full group info to use the pubsub client, if you know the chain hash and a HTTP endpoint then you can request the chain info from the HTTP endpoint, verifying it with the known chain hash:
+You do not need to know the full group info to use the pubsub client if you know the chain-hash and an HTTP endpoint then you can request the chain info from the HTTP endpoint, verifying it with the known chain hash:

 ```go
 package main